Allison T40: Operational history

 The first aircraft to fly with the T40 was the Convair XP5Y-1 patrol aircraft prototype.
 As flying boat patrol aircraft became redundant, the US Navy changed the role of the aircraft from Anti-Submarine Warfare to Transport.
 Modifications to the XP5Y-1 (such as provision of air conditioning and pressurisation) produced the Convair R3Y Tradewind, which was to become the only aircraft using the T40 to actually enter service.
-These large four-engined flying boats served primarily between NAS Alameda and Hawaii during the mid-1950s, (replacing the Martin Mars flying boats).
+These large four-engined flying boats served primarily between NAS Alameda and Hawaii during the mid-1950s (replacing the Martin Mars flying boats).
 There were numerous problems with the T40s.
 One resulted in near disaster in 1956, when an R3Y managed to land with a runaway engine, resulting in a collision with a seawall.
 This event gave the US Navy one more reason to ground the R3Y, which it did soon after.

-The only other aircraft to be produced in any quantity to be powered by the T40 was the Douglas A2D-1 Skyshark.
-Of the sixteen examples built, the twelve used for evaluation suffered similar problems to the R3Y.
-Propeller control problems and gearbox failures were among the more common problems.
+The only other aircraft to be produced in any quantity to be powered by the T40 was the Douglas A2D Skyshark.
+Of the sixteen examples built, the twelve used for evaluation suffered similar problems with the propellers and gearboxes.

-The T40 was also fitted to the North American A2J-1 Super Savage but the poor performance of the aircraft and continuing difficulties with the engines forced cancellation in favour of the Douglas A3D Skywarrior.
+The T40 was also fitted to the North American A2J-1 Super Savage but the poor performance of the aircraft and continuing difficulties with the engines forced cancellation in favour of the Douglas A-3 Skywarrior.

-The most notable successes of the T40 were in the field of vertical take-off aircraft, being used to power three different types, the Convair XFY-1 Pogo, Lockheed XFV-1 and the Hiller X-18 tilt-wing research aircraft.
+The most notable successes of the T40 were in the field of vertical take-off aircraft, being used to power three different types, the Convair XFY Pogo, Lockheed XFV and the Hiller X-18 tilt-wing research aircraft.
 Fitted with the more powerful 7,100shp YT40-A-6 the XFY-1 flew the first full flight from vertical take-off to horizontal flight and back to vertical flight for landing, of a fixed wing aircraft, in November 1954.
 Continuing concerns over propellers and the poor payload and performance precluded further development.

 Some flying was carried out with the Hiller X-18 but most research was carried out with the aircraft attached firmly to a force measuring platform, that could be raised hydraulically, to gather data on ground cushion effects.

 Limited flying was carried out by the two Republic XF-84H Thunderscreech turboprop fighter aircraft, but the continuing difficulties with the T40 engine, supersonic propeller, not to mention performance completely overshadowed by contemporary rivals led to cancellation of production plans.